This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-• 1 box powdered pectin, 1.75 oz, like Sure-Jell or Ball Classic (or 6 Tbsp bulk)
+- 1 box powdered pectin, 1.75 oz, such as Sure-Jell or Ball Classic, or 6 Tbsp bulk

 Instructions

-• Gently rinse milkweed flowers.
-Place in a heat-proof bowl, pour 4 cups boiling water over flowers, pressing to submerge.
-Cover and steep at least 2 hours at room temperature, or overnight in refrigerator for stronger flavor.
+- Gently rinse the milkweed flowers to remove insects.
+Place in a heatproof bowl or jar, pour the boiling water over them, and press to submerge.
+Cover and steep at least 2 hours at room temperature, or overnight in the refrigerator for stronger flavor and color.

-• Pour 4 cups infusion into a large, deep saucepan.
-Add bottled lemon juice.
-Whisk in pectin until dissolved.
-Bring to a full rolling boil over high heat, stirring constantly.
+- Pour the infusion into a large, deep saucepan and add the lemon juice.
+Whisk in the powdered pectin until dissolved, then bring to a full rolling boil over high heat, stirring constantly.

-• Add sugar all at once, stirring to dissolve.
+- Add the sugar all at once, stirring to dissolve.
 Return to a full rolling boil and boil hard for exactly 1 minute, stirring constantly.
-Remove from heat and skim foam.
+Remove from heat and skim off any foam.

-• Ladle hot jelly into prepared jars, leaving 1/4 inch headspace.
-Wipe rims, center lids, and apply bands to fingertip tight.
+- Ladle hot jelly into prepared jars, leaving 1/4 inch headspace.
+Wipe rims, center lids, and apply bands fingertip tight.

 Notes